waikato-datamining/image-dataset-converter/plugins/split-records.md

                         (must sum up to 100) (default: None) -n SPLIT_NAMES [SPLIT_NAMES ...], --split_names SPLIT_NAMES [SPLIT_NAMES ...]
-                        The split names to use for the generated splits, get stored in the meta-data under the key 'split'.
+                        The split names to use for the generated splits, get stored in the meta-data under the specified key.
                         (default: None)
+  -f FIELD, --field FIELD
+                        The meta-data field to use for storing the split (default: split)
 ```